 If the party is not satisfied with the Superintendent's determination, he or she may file an appeal in writing with the Board of Education within five (5) working days after receiving the Superintendent's determination.
-The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board at a Board meetingor a Committee of the Board of Education to present his or her appeal.
-The party will be allowed to address the Board at the Board's next regularly scheduled Board meeting (unless the Board receives the appeal within one week of the next regularly scheduled Board meeting) or at a time and date agreed to by the Board, designated compliance officer and the party.
-The Board or Committee of the Board of Education may, in its discretion, will-issue a written determination about the appeal within thirty (30) days after the party addresses the Board.
-The Board or a Committee of the Board of the Board may, in the alternative, vote on the appeal and send the party the outcome of the vote.
+The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board or a Committee of the Board of Education to present his or her appeal.
+The Board or Committee of the Board of Education may, in its discretion, issue a written determination about the appeal.
+The Board or a Committee of the Board may, in the alternative, vote on the appeal and send the party the outcome of the vote.
 The party who filed the appeal will be sent the Board's determination.
-The Board's determination, and any actions taken, will be final on behalf of the District.
+The Board's or Committee's determination, and any actions taken, will be final on behalf of the District.